nychealth/EH-dataportal/content/data-stories/injury-deaths/index.md

 Homicides are less prevalent within this age group.

-**By understanding what mechanisms – sometimes thought of as weapons – people use for homicides and suicides, we can take steps to prevent these deaths.**
+**By understanding what mechanisms (or weapons) people use for homicides and suicides, we can take steps to prevent these deaths.**

-In NYC, most homicide deaths among young and middle-aged adults occur with guns; [guns also account for the majority (roughly 8 out of every 10) of all homicide deaths nationwide](https://www.pewresearch.org/short-reads/2023/04/26/what-the-data-says-about-gun-deaths-in-the-u-s/).
-Stabbing (with sharp instruments like knives) was the second most common mechanism of homicide deaths in NYC.
+In NYC, most homicide deaths among young and middle-aged adults occur with guns.
+[Nationwide, guns account for about 8 out of every 10 homicide deaths](https://www.pewresearch.org/short-reads/2023/04/26/what-the-data-says-about-gun-deaths-in-the-u-s/).
+Stabbing was the second most common mechanism of homicide deaths in NYC.

-Hanging is the leading mechanism of suicides among young- and middle-aged New Yorkers, whereas guns are the leading mechanism of suicides nationwide.
-Guns are responsible for relatively few suicides among adults ages 15–44 in NYC.
+Hanging is the leading mechanism of suicides among young and middle-aged New Yorkers, whereas guns are the leading mechanism of suicides nationwide.
+Guns are responsible for relatively few suicides among adults age 15 to 44 in NYC.

-NYC has opportunities to prevent deaths among young- and middle-aged adults by limiting access to the leading mechanisms of homicide and suicide.
+NYC has opportunities to prevent deaths among young and middle-aged adults by limiting access to the leading mechanisms of homicide and suicide.

 </div>
 <div class="wide my-4">